KittyGiraudel/site/_posts/2015-02-03-translating-sass-guidelines.md

 {% include donate.html %}
 ```

 [This tag](https://jekyllrb.com/docs/templates/#including-files-relative-to-another-file) from Jekyll makes it possible to include a file not from the `_includes` folder but from the current folder.
-Now this is where it's getting tricky: while `chapters.html` lives in `_includes`, `{% include_relative %}` doesn't include from the `_includes` folder but from the folder where lives the requested page (including `chapters.html`), for instance `fr/`.
+Now this is where it’s getting tricky: while `chapters.html` lives in `_includes`, `{% include_relative %}` doesn’t include from the `_includes` folder but from the folder where lives the requested page (including `chapters.html`), for instance `fr/`.

-That's pretty much how it works.
+That’s pretty much how it works.

 ## Translating the UI